mbabaian/yara-botkit-web/readme.md

 Since this is a side project and I am not a professional developer, you may hit a few snags here and there.
 I welcome any comments or bug reports.
 Please contact me via the email listed in the Authors section at the bottom of this page or submit an Issue.

-In the meantime, I encourage you to adapt and use YARA to meet the needs of your library patrons.

 ### Purpose
 I created YARA as a unique way to promote the school library program and increase circulation statistics.